ichisadashioko/visual-novel-note/ginharu/2-momiji.md

 # after a year (?)

-It should be "a year latter". toneworks, please hire a native English speaker.
+It should be "a year later". toneworks, please hire a native English speaker.

 __2026/02/06__